Sharing of travel information from CBSA

-CBSA has recently started to share pensioners’ travel information with Service Canada pension program.
+Since 2021, CBSA has started to share pensioners’ travel information with Service Canada pension program.
 Currently, if a pensioner leaves Canada for over 6 consecutive months, they have the obligation to inform Service Canada of their extended leave.
 This new sharing of information will further assist Service Canada’s investigator to audit pension’s GIS entitlement.

 How does CBSA uses entry and exit data